Studio · 3 min read

 Small is fine

 We're not trying to be a big company.
 We make a few Mac apps, they pay the bills, and we get to work on stuff we care about.
+We're independent and bootstrapped, so the math is ours to set: no investors waiting on a growth curve, no reason to chase a platform we'd serve badly.
 If the Mac market is too small for venture-backed growth, that's great, because we're not venture-backed.

 We'll keep making Mac apps until the Mac stops being interesting.
-Given Apple Silicon, that doesn't seem likely anytime soon.
+LumaSpace is native Swift and SwiftUI, runs on macOS 14 Sonoma and later, is tuned for Apple Silicon, and still runs on Intel Macs.
+Given where the platform is heading, the Mac staying interesting doesn't seem likely to change anytime soon.